MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Update-MgBetaServicePrincipalSynchronizationJobSchema.md

 To update the schema of a template, make the call on the application object.
 You must be the owner of the application.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgServicePrincipalSynchronizationJobSchema](/powershell/module/Microsoft.Graph.Applications/Update-MgServicePrincipalSynchronizationJobSchema?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)